neomutt/neomutt.github.io/_dev/roadmap.md

 **Description**: Make it easier to find the help you need
 **Status**: Future

-Everything's documented in NeoMutt, but too often users can't what they need to know.
+Everything's documented in NeoMutt, but too often users can't find what they need to know.
 Change the Guide to be more task-oriented.
 Make it easier for users to contribute to the Guide.

 ## Nested Windows